 Why downsizing your jewellery is important

-Once you have been in for your new piercing with Nici or Seb, they cover a lot of things when it comes down to healing your new piercing.
+Once you have been in for your new piercing with our piercers, they cover a lot of things when it comes down to healing your new piercing.
 They talk about aftercare and the importance of choosing quality jewellery.
 Something that often gets forgotten by clients is the step of downsizing your jewellery.
 This is critical to the overall healing of your piercing.

 You are often invited back for a ‘check-up’, at this point we can see how your piercing is healing, if we can help you fix any issues that may have arisen, and all importantly change your jewellery to something shorter if its needed.